 - Due to a slightly higher fat content, skirt steak contains more marbling than flank.
 It is also richer in taste.

-- The muscle fiber is tougher on a skirt steak, therefore it has a stronger beefy flavor than flank steak.
+- The muscle fiber is tougher on a skirt steak, therefore it has a stronger beefy flavor than flank steaks.

 - Skirt steak grills quicker than flank steak since it is thinner.